Guy Pratt: Personal life

 Pratt married furniture designer Gala Wright, daughter of the Pink Floyd keyboardist Richard Wright, in 1996 in the Royal Borough of Kensington and Chelsea, London.
 The couple have a son.
 They later divorced.

-In March 2019, Pratt became engaged to the children's author Georgia Byng.
-In the same year Pratt was announced as the general election candidate for the Renew Party in Brighton Kemptown.
+In 2013, Pratt moved to Brighton.
+In 2019, he was announced as the general election candidate for the Renew Party in Brighton Kemptown.
+That March, he became engaged to the children's author Georgia Byng.